SEND Information Report

 How we check that a young person is making progress and how we keep parents informed

 Assessment, Planning and Review

-SEN/D students may be identified through teacher observations and assessment, standardised assessments (Baseline,LASS, MIDYAS, SATs, etc.) progress checklists, target setting, parental / guardian concerns or the students own observations or by external agencies.
-Areas of need are identified and prioritised and become the basis of the IEP.
+Students with SEND may be identified through teacher observations and assessment, standardised assessments, progress checklists, target setting, parental / guardian concerns or the students’ own observations or by external agencies.
+Areas of need are identified and prioritised and become the basis of the Pen Profile.

-EHCP students are invited to submit their views in writing as part of their annual review as well as to attend the review itself.
-Students contribute to the setting of their own targets and strategies.
+Students with an EHCP are invited to their annual review meeting and supported to share their views regarding achievements, concerns and wishes.
+Students are encouraged to contribute to the setting of their own targets and strategies.

 Support we offer for young people's emotional, social and general wellbeing

 A comprehensive PSHE curriculum covering all aspects of SMSC with in learning advisor and assemblies

 A counselling and psychology service based at Capital

 Health care plans produced by the school’s welfare officer